mhcurylo/mhcurylo.github.io/content/post-4.md

 ## the enums

-A smoll c of an enum is the number of instances of an enum which a witch comprehends and a one for the ones which a witch does not comprehend.
+A smoll c of an enum is the number of instances of an enum.
+Why?
+Because it is a sum type of unit types!
+So we treat it as a sum of some ones.

     // the enums
     type Zero = never; // no instance, c of zero